#Support for simple features, a standardised way to encode spatial vector data

 3.3.1 Choice of geographic units

-Normally, GDCs involve the analysis of aggregated demographic data into geographic units.
+Normally, GDCs involve the analysis of aggregated data into geographic units.
 Very small geographic units of data aggregation can provide more detailed results, but if the counts are too low, this could lead to re-identification issues.

 As mentioned above, the data for this chapter is aggregated into LSOAs.
 The size of the LSOAs is small enough to produce detailed results and is also a convenient choice, since it is broadly used in the UK Census and other official data-reporting exercises.

-plot(st_geometry(st_LSOA), border=adjustcolor("gray20", alpha.f=0.4), lwd=0.6)
+plot(st_geometry(sf_LSOA), border=adjustcolor("gray20", alpha.f=0.4), lwd=0.6)

 3.3.2 Variables of interest